-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Paxton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Paxton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Paxton are a mix of both white- and blue-collar jobs.
 Overall, Paxton is a city of sales and office workers, professionals, and transportation and shipping workers.
-There are especially a lot of people living in Paxton who work in office and administrative support (15.45%), personal care services (7.53%), and management occupations (7.38%).
+There are especially a lot of people living in Paxton who work in office and administrative support (14.85%), management occupations (8.32%), and personal care services (7.16%).

 Also of interest is that Paxton has more people living here who work in computers and math than 95% of the places in the US.

-Paxton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Paxton doesn't have a public transportation system that people use for their commute.

-The per capita income in Paxton in 2010 was $24,924, which is middle income relative to Illinois, and upper middle income relative to the rest of the US.
-This equates to an annual income of $99,696 for a family of four.
+The per capita income in Paxton in 2010 was $24,983, which is middle income relative to Illinois and the nation.
+This equates to an annual income of $99,932 for a family of four.
 However, Paxton contains both very wealthy and poor people as well.

 The people who call Paxton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Paxton residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Paxton include Irish, English, Swedish, and French .